devcoditor/EditorX/README.md

 **NOTE 3:** To use Bramble in a production setting locally, you can run `npm run production` and access Bramble at [http://localhost:8000/dist](http://localhost:8000/dist)

-# Optional Extension Loading
+# Extension Loading

-Bramble supports enabling and disabling various extensions via the URL and query params.
-A standard set of default extensions are always turned on:

-* CSSCodeHints
-* HTMLCodeHints
-* JavaScriptCodeHints
-* InlineColorEditor
-* JavaScriptQuickEdit
-* QuickOpenCSS
-* QuickOpenHTML
-* QuickOpenJavaScript
-* QuickView
-* UrlCodeHints
-* brackets-paste-and-indent
-* BrambleUrlCodeHints
-* Autosave
-* UploadFiles
-* WebPlatformDocs
-* CodeFolding
-* bramble-move-file
+Bramble loads a set of extensions defined in `src/extensions/bramble-extensions.json`.
+You can add remove from this list.
+You can also temporarily disable extensions by using `?disableExtensions`.

-You could disable QuickView and CSSCodeHints by loading Bramble with `?disableExtensions=QuickView,CSSCodeHints` on the URL.
+For example, to disable QuickView and CSSCodeHints load Bramble with `?disableExtensions=QuickView,CSSCodeHints` on the URL.

-In addition, you can enable other extra extensions:

-* SVGCodeHints
-* HtmlEntityCodeHints
-* LESSSupport
-* CloseOthers
-* InlineTimingFunctionEditor
-* JSLint
-* QuickOpenCSS
-* RecentProjects
-* brackets-cdn-suggestions
-* HTMLHinter
-* MdnDocs
-* SVGasXML

-You could enable JSLint and LESSSupport by loading Bramble with `?enableExtensions=JSLint,LESSSupport` on the URL

-NOTE: you can combine `disableExtensions` and `enableExtensions` to mix loading/disabling extensions.
-You should check src/utils/BrambleExtensionLoader.js for the most up-to-date version of these extension lists.

 --------------